25 Coronavirus Myths You Need to Stop Believing, According to Doctors

 Myth: Hand dryers kill COVID-19.

 Just like hairdryers don't kill COVID-19, hand dryers don't either.
-WHO plainly states: "Hand dryers are not effective in killing the 2019-nCoV."
-Washing your hands regularly, however, is a definite must.
+WHO plainly states: "Hand dryers are not effective in killing" coronavirus.
+Washing your hands regularly, however, is a definite must, and drying them thoroughly is essential.

 Myth: Drinking lots of water will help you avoid COVID-19.

 Drinking lots of water through the course of the day is good for you, but will it help you avoid coronavirus?
 Nope.
-A frequently shared meme on Facebook, Twitter, and on text cites an unnamed Japanese doctor who claims drinking water every 15 minutes washes any virus down the esophagus so it can't get into your lungs.
+A frequently shared meme on Facebook and Twitter cites an unnamed Japanese doctor who claims drinking water every 15 minutes washes any virus down the esophagus so it can't get into your lungs.
 Turns out, this isn't true at all.
-Sure, it's good to hydrate, but it won't keep the COVID-19 contagion away.
+Sure, it's good to hydrate, but it won't keep the COVID contagion away.

 Myth: Essential oils and herbal supplements are effective ways to fight coronavirus.